Mix Q-learning for Lane Changing: A Collaborative Decision-Making Method in Multi-Agent Deep Reinforcement Learning: Related work

 \subsection{Rule-based models}

 Rule-based models aim to use predefined sets of rules and heuristics to guide lane-changing decisions.
-Their creation and design is based on expert knowledge.
+Their creation and design \re{are} based on expert knowledge.
 Rule-based models have attracted considerable attention from researchers due to their ease of application and the high interpretability of their decision processes \cite{guo2022lane}.
 Within this category, classic models include the City Driving Decision Structure introduced by Gipps et al.\cite{gipps1986model} and the generalised vehicle-following model for urban traffic further improved by Kesting et al.\cite{kesting2007general}.
-Other modelling methods include the use of Traffic Cellular Automaton (TCA) models, as demonstrated by Maerivoet et al.\cite{maerivoet2005cellular}, and driver behaviour classification methods, as explored by Sun et al.\cite{sun2012lane}.
-These modelling methods help to better simulate lane changing behaviour in urban traffic environments.

 However, rule-based models rely on expert knowledge and suffer from limited flexibility and generalisation, making them unsuitable for complex and dynamic road scenarios.
-As a result, researchers have shifted their focus to learning-based models.